-In 2017, she became a partner of Pestalozzi.
-Michèle's areas of expertise are intellectual property, unfair competition, data protection, advertising and e-commerce law, IT and telecommunication, as well as administrative and contract law.
+Michèle Burnier is a partner of Pestalozzi's IP&TMT Group in Geneva.
+Her fields of expertise include intellectual property, including geographical indications, TRIPS Agreement, unfair competition, data protection, advertising and e-commerce law, IT and telecommunication as well as administrative and contract law.
+She regularly represents clients before Swiss civil, administrative and/or criminal courts.

-She is a member of various national and international organisations, such as INTA, ASA, LIDC, AROPI and LES (a member of the board of the Swiss national group) and she is Chairman of the first Chamber of the Swiss Commission for Fair Advertising (CSL).
+She has years of experience in negotiating and drafting complex IP agreements.
+Michèle Burnier is a member of various national and international organisations, such as AIPPI, INTA, ASA, LIDC and LES (member of the board of the Swiss national group), and she is Chairman of the first Chamber of the Swiss Commission for Fair Advertising (CSL).
+In addition, Michèle Burnier frequently lectures in seminars in the fields of intellectual property law and unfair competition, also in cooperation with the Swiss Intellectual Property Institute.